-Anheuser-Busch placed order for 40 Tesla Semis
+Anheuser-Busch placed an order for 40 Tesla Semis

 Last month, Tesla unveiled what it likely hopes will be the future of the trucking industry, the Tesla Semi.
 The announcement generated a lot of excitement, but retailers appeared to be a bit hesitant to embrace Elon Musk’s latest offering.
 This is likely simply a result of the untested nature of electric trucks.
 That being said, Walmart and other retailers did make some purchases, and now the world’s largest beer brewer is getting in on the action.

 Anheuser-Busch has announced that it has placed an order for 40 Tesla Semis, which is likely the largest order the product has seen to date.
-The brewery says that it believes that the use of the Tesla Semi will help it reduce its carbon footprint and keep the roads safer, thanks to the autonomous driving features the trucks possess.
+The brewery says that it believes the use of the Tesla Semi will help it reduce its carbon footprint and keep the roads safer, thanks to the autonomous driving features.

 In terms of the environmental impact, Anheuser-Busch has a stated goal of reducing its carbon footprint by 30 percent by 2025 which it says would be “the equivalent of removing nearly 500,000 cars from the road globally each year.”